houyiwen/houyiwen.github.io/content/authors/admin/_index.md

     # - course: PhD in Artificial Intelligence
     #   institution: Stanford University
     #   year: 2012
-    - course: M.S. in Computer Science and Technology
+    - course: M.Sc. in Computer Science and Technology
       institution: University of Science and Technology of China
       year: 2021 - 2024 (expected)
-    - course: B.S. in Computer Science and Technology
+    - course: B.Sc. in Computer Science and Technology
       institution: University of Science and Technology of China
       year: 2017 - 2021